JetBrains/kotlin-web-site/docs/topics/getting-started.md

 [//]: # (title: Get started with Kotlin)

 [Kotlin](https://kotlinlang.org) is a modern but already mature programming language aimed to make developers happier.
-It’s concise, safe, interoperable with Java and other languages, and provides many ways to reuse code between multiple platforms for productive programming.
+It's concise, safe, interoperable with Java and other languages, and provides many ways to reuse code between multiple platforms for productive programming.

 Pick it up to start building powerful applications!